ddascalescu/app-film-ratings/README.md

    - Edit button?
  - Rearrange for all mobile layouts
  - Name app for mobile
- - Release versions, and update repo description with where to find
+ - Release versions, and update repo description with where to find, also update repo picture(s)
  - Repeat for any other platforms

 Features: